 true, signalling that the last frame of audio represented speech.

 All pipeline processing is done on a background thread to avoid blocking the UI.

-Other configuration available at build time include properties, described in the configuration guide and the Javadoc for the various pipeline stages; and the designated speech event listener(s), which we’ll talk about a bit later.
+Configuration available at build time include properties, described in the configuration guide and the Javadoc for the various pipeline stages; and the designated speech event listener(s), which we’ll talk about a bit later.

 Stage order matters in the build process; audio is processed by each stage in turn, according to the order in which it’s declared at build time.
-For example, a stage that activates ASR based on the presence of the wakeword needs to be placed before the ASR stage, and any stages that process audio to make the wakeword detector’s job easier must be declared before the wakeword detection stage.
+For example, a stage that activates ASR based on the presence of the wakeword needs to be placed before the ASR stage, and any stages that process audio to make the wakeword detector’s job easier (for example, gain control) must be declared before the wakeword detection stage.
 The order of configuration properties, on the other hand, does not matter, and their declarations can be placed before or after those of processing stages.

 process method, regarless of whether it meets the pipeline’s general expectations.